jpmorganchase/onyx-ssi-sdk/src/services/verifier/README.md

 ### DID Verification

-VC Verification involves verifying that the Issuer DID and the Subject DID contained in the VC are active (ie not revoked). `verifyDIDs` is an additional check and takes in the `VerifiableCredential` object.
+VC Verification involves verifying that the Issuer DID and the Subject DID contained in the VC are active (i.e. not revoked). `verifyDIDs` is an additional check and takes in the `VerifiableCredential` object.

 ``` shell
 const verified = await verifyDIDs(vc, didResolver)